philipcp23/js-budet-app/README.md

 - Use querySelectorAll
 - Convert a list to an array
 - Using foreach
 - Convert field inputs to numbers
 - Prevent false inputs
+- Create simple, reusable function wih only one purpose
+- Sum all elements of an array using the forEach method